 EU (European Union) domains

-The report identifies if the email domain is registered in the EU (European Union) based on the Domain country.
+Your report also identifies if the email domain is registered in the EU (European Union) based on the Domain country.
 Each email is given a Domain is from EU label: EU, NOT-EU, or ? (unknown.)
 This label will help you segment contacts based on EU afinity and help with EU GDPR (General Data Protection Regulation) compliance.

 Here are some examples of emails with the Domain is from EU code: